Respite care assistant job description

 Aged care award or SCHADS award

 Respite care assistant positions may be covered by the Aged Care Award 2010 (MA000018) if working in residential respite facilities, or the SCHADS Award (MA000100) if providing in-home or community respite services.
-The applicable award depends on your service model and setting.
+The applicable modern award depends on your service model and setting.
 View current Aged Care Award pay rates.

 Respite care assistants are typically classified at Level 2 with a Certificate III qualification, with progression based on additional qualifications and responsibilities.
 Use award interpretation software to calculate pay accurately for your specific award.